 Basic membership dues are $180 per year.
-Members are invoiced for $90 on May 1st and November 1st.
+Members are invoiced in equal $90 semi-annual installments on the first days of May and November.
 There is a three month grace period after each billing date in which dues can be paid before incurring a $10 overdue fee.
-However, a member under contract must remit any dues payment immediately and remain in "good standing" throughout the duration of the contract, or prior to signing an Equity contract, whichever comes first (bylaw 90(b) of Equity's Constitution and Bylaws).
+However, a member under contract must remit any basic dues payment owing immediately and remain in "good standing" throughout the duration of a contract, or prior to signing an Equity contract, whichever comes first (bylaw 90(c) of Equity's Constitution and Bylaws).

 Further information regarding dues and payments is available by email to Equity's Membership Administrator at email@example.com or by telephone at 1-800-387-1856 (416-867-9165 in Toronto).